Dynamsoft/document-scanner-javascript/README.md

 ### Option 1: Work with the GitHub Repository

-If you're **working with the [GitHub Repository](https://github.com/Dynamsoft/document-scanner-javascript)**, the "Hello World" page is available under the `/samples` directory.
+If you're **working with the [GitHub Repository](https://github.com/Dynamsoft/document-scanner-javascript)**, the "hello-world.html" page is available under the [`/samples`](https://github.com/Dynamsoft/document-scanner-javascript/tree/main/samples) directory.

 ### Option 2: Create Your Own Page

-Alternatively, you can create an empty file named hello-world.html and paste the following code into it:
+Alternatively, you can create an empty file named `hello-world.html` and paste the following code into it:

 ```html
 <!DOCTYPE html>